-Equivalent of half Australia’s population facing hunger in Afghanistan
+Afghanistan: equivalent of 1/2 Australia’s population facing hunger

 Many parts of the country are experiencing drought, made worse by a warm winter with rain and snowfall at half their usual levels.
 As a result, farmers’ crops are failing and families are struggling to get enough to eat.